 Our Compensation Committee consists of Messrs.
-Paul G. Savas (Chair) and Steven M. Cohen.
+Paul G. Savas (Chair), Steven M. Cohen and Paul M. Meister.
 Because we are a controlled company under the NASDAQ Stock Market listing rules, our Compensation Committee is not required to be fully independent.
-Our Compensation Committee took action by written consent twice during our 2018 fiscal year.
+Our Compensation Committee met once during our 2016 fiscal year.
 Our Compensation Committee is responsible for reviewing and recommending policies relating to the compensation and benefits of our directors and employees, including our Chief Executive Officer and other executive officers.